apigee-labs/rapier/README.md

 Generating OAS documents is also useful for integrating with tools that are OAS-based, or for communicating with people who know OAS but not Rapier.

-OAS will likely remain important to you for documenting APIs that which follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
+OAS remains important for documenting APIs that follow a service-oriented rather than a data-oriented design pattern, or follow different conventions to the ones Rapier currently understands, or are less consistent than Rapier APIs.
+Rapier is designed to complement, not replace, OAS.

 Rapier also includes SDK generators for Javascript and Python.
-In the future we intend to work on test tools, and server implementation frameworks.
+In the future we may work on test tools, and server implementation frameworks.

 \[1\] Following Fred Brooks, we take consistency as being the primary measure of quality of an API.